kwaroran/RisuAI/plugins.md

 ## Getting Started

-### What are RisuAI Plugins?
+### What are Risuai Plugins?

-RisuAI plugins are JavaScript extensions that can add new features, customize behavior, and integrate with external services.
+Risuai plugins are JavaScript extensions that can add new features, customize behavior, and integrate with external services.
 Plugins run in a secure, sandboxed environment to protect user data and privacy.

 ## Plugin Structure